Horeswood GAA

 Horeswood GAA is a Gaelic Athletic Association club in County Wexford, Ireland.
 The club fields teams in Gaelic football, hurling, camogie and Ladies Gaelic football, and participates in competitions organized by Wexford GAA county board.

+Their Award Winning PRO is Cillian Parker and can be contacted through their social media platforms.

 Early history

 William K. Redmond's Football Club became the first club from the parish to affiliate to the Wexford GAA in 1889, when Martin Kenny paid 10 shillings to County Treasurer, John J. Kehoe.
 The following year, the name of the club was changed to Campile Football Club.
 At the time, the Senior Championship was the only competition the club could enter and Campile Football Club were drawn against Vinegar Hill in the 1st round.
 The game ended prematurely; Campile claimed a disputed goal and when the referee decided in Campile's favour Vinegar Hill would not accept the decision and refused to continue.
 The game was awarded to Campile, but the team was beaten by Glynn in the next round.

 Campile contested three County Junior Football Finals without success in 1909, 1910 and 1912.
 Two Campile players, brothers Martin and Jack Howlett, Dunbrody, played on the record-breaking Wexford football team of the 1910s.
 Martin won four All-Ireland Senior Medals from 1915 to 1918 and Jack won medals in 1916 and 1917.